Walavouchey/osu-wiki/wiki/Mascots/en.md

 :::

-Aiko was one of the entries in the osu!taiko mascot design contest.
+Aiko was the winning entry of the [osu!taiko mascot design contest](https://osu.ppy.sh/community/contests/2).
 She is an energetic girl with a passion for osu!taiko, even if she is not the best at it!
 Sporting a pair of stylish "Tabi" shoes and a retinue of pippidon accessories, the mascot of yore lives on in this spunky girl.
-She is fairly short at only 154 centimetres, and was born on 1999-04-06.
+She is fairly short at only 154 centimetres, and was born on 6 April 1999.

 ### ![](/wiki/shared/mode/taiko.png) Alisa